suzigit/test-consensys/README.md

 -------------
 As an ICO investor, I can open the web app using Metamask.
 The GUI recognizes the selected Ethereum address and show me a set of possibilities.
 I can create a new Tradeable Wallet and see its Ethereum address.

 I can use its address to indicate where I am going to receive my future tokens.
 Then, I can put my wallet for sale.
-Or wait and, after receive my tokens, withdraw them, i.e., transfer them from my Tradeable Wallet to my personal Ethereum address.
+Or wait and, after receive my tokens, withdraw them, e.g., transfer them from my Tradeable Wallet to my personal Ethereum address.

 I can also buy Tradeable Wallets created by other ICO investors.
 The trade is perfomed in a TRUSTLESS way.
 At any time, I can see information related to my Tradeable Wallets, like all withdraws and past owners.